Cyphershadow24ar/Cpp_DSA/README.md

 4. Conditions - (if,else,else-if)
 5. While_loop - use of while loop
 6. Patterns - Total of 25 Patterns (using while-loop of Numeric, Alphabets, Stars)
+7. Bitwise Operators - Use of Bitwise operator and Increment and Decrement
+8. For loop - use of loop with mulitpe cases